Table of Contents

-What is Fraud Detection and how it is applied in Digital Banking?
+What is Fraud Detection and how it is applied in Mobile Banking?

 Fraud Detection is an integral component of eKYC (electronic Know-your-Customer).
 Fraud Detection is vital during the online onboarding process, as it helps banks prevent costly frauds and cybercrimes.

-As digital banking channels grow in number, so do the ways that fraudsters can do wrong.
+As Mobile banking apps grow in number, so do the ways that fraudsters can do wrong.
 And their fraud tactics will continue to multiply given that banks have to adopt Open Banking, eKYC, and PS2D (Europe’s second Payment Services Directives).
-To prevent these unauthorized transactions, banks must have a robust fraud detection system.
+To prevent these unauthorized transactions, a robust fraud detection system is a must have feature for a Mobile Banking App.

 In the first part, this article gives you a brief overview of fraud detection.
 The rest will discuss how banks can apply fraud detection and augment this function with Machine Learning.